Other Victorian Breeders

 Strongfort (Gish Lesh)

 In 1962, Gisela Lesh arrived on my doorstep some 5 kilometers from her home having walked with her Airedale pup 'Moylarg Sheba'.
 'Gish' as she became known had entered 'Sheba' in the forthcoming Royal Melbourne Show and asked for my assistance grooming her.
-Unfortunately Sheba had been clippered and the trim was very rough.
+Unfortunately Sheba had been clipped and looked very rough.
 Although I did what I could in the 3 weeks before the Show and giving some basic routine handling instructions, 'Sheba' finished third.

 Ch Strongfort Sexpot